This post may contain affiliate links. Please read our disclosure policy.

 Every message sent through your nervous system (including your brain) involves electrical transmissions—or nerve impulses.
 You need electrolytes in order for nerve impulses to fire.
 Electrolytes are in charge of delivering nutrients into cells, balancing the pH of the blood, and the contraction and relaxation of muscles.

-The problem is, you lose electrolytes through sweat and when you go to the bathroom.
+You lose electrolytes through sweat and when you go to the bathroom.
 Electrolytes have to be replaced through diet and supplementation.
 Your need increases significantly if you’re exercising regularly and sweating, or if you’re following a whole foods diet since it’s naturally low in sodium.

 When training, especially fasted, electrolytes are critical for performance.
 Many athletes feel dehydrated and drink more water, however this can dilute blood sodium levels even further.
 This shows up as muscle cramps, headaches, fatigue, and sleep disturbances.

-Coconut water is often referred to as “nature’s gatorade” because it contains a variety of electrolytes including sodium, potassium, and magnesium.
-Citrus fruits are a good source of vitamin C, enzymes, and electrolytes, including calcium and potassium.
+- Coconut water is often referred to as “nature’s gatorade” because it contains a variety of electrolytes including sodium, potassium, and magnesium.

-Raw honey contains antioxidants, a variety of vitamins and minerals, and has antimicrobial properties.
-Unprocessed sea salt contains 15% trace minerals, which means it contains sodium and a variety of other minerals.
+- Unprocessed sea salt contains 15% trace minerals, which means it contains sodium and a variety of other minerals.

 - Coconut water: Use filtered water in place of coconut water